34000 requests per second on a modest laptop

 end-handler

-Create Golf application server:
+Create RimStone application server:

-gg -k hello
+rim -k hello

-gg -q --exclude-dir=client
+rim -q --exclude-dir=client --release

 Start the application server (a single-process server in this case):

-mgrg -w 1 hello
+mrim -w 1 hello

 Next, go to C API client directory: